-The more recent actions described above are in addition to the cost elimination and liquidity management actions that the Company began implementing in the second half of 2019, including reviewing opportunities to decrease spend with third party consultants and providers, strategically reviewing whether or not to fill employee positions in the event of vacancies, and implementing sales campaigns to sell slow-moving inventory and reduce existing inventory volumes.
+2019, including reviewing opportunities to decrease spend with third party consultants and providers, strategically reviewing whether or not to fill employee positions in the event of vacancies, and implementing sales campaigns to sell slow-moving inventory and reduce existing inventory volumes.
 There is no guarantee, however, that these actions, nor any other actions identified, will yield profitable operations in the foreseeable future.

-In addition to the actions noted above, the Company has received two loans under the PPPadministered by the SBA and authorized by the Keeping American Workers Employed and Paid Act, which is part of the CARES Act, enacted on March 27, 2020.
+In addition to the actions noted above, the Company has received two loans under the PPP administered by the SBA and authorized by the Keeping American Workers Employed and Paid Act, which is part of the CARES Act, enacted on March 27, 2020.
 On April 17, 2020, the Company entered into an unsecured promissory note for \$913,063 for the First PPP Loan.
 In January 2021, the Company applied for forgiveness of the amount due on the First PPP Loan.
 On February 16, 2021, Heritage Bank confirmed that the First PPP Loan granted to the Company, in the original principal amount of \$913,063 plus accrued interest of \$7,610 thereon, was forgiven in full.
 The loan forgiveness amount is accounted for as a gain on debt extinguishment in accordance with ASU 2020-09 and reported as a separate component of operating activities in the condensed consolidated statements of cash flows.

 On April 27, 2021, the Company entered into an unsecured promissory note, dated as of April 26, 2021, with Heritage Bank for the Second PPP Loan.
 The principal amount of the Second PPP Loan is \$913,063, and it bears interest of 1.0% per annum and has a maturity date of April 27, 2026.
 Under the terms of the PPP, the Company can apply for, and be granted, forgiveness for all or a portion of the Second PPP Loan.
 Such forgiveness will be determined, subject to limitations and ongoing rulemaking by the SBA, based on the use of loan proceeds for eligible purposes, including payroll costs, mortgage interest, rent, utility costs and the maintenance of employee and compensation levels.
 No assurance is provided that the Company will obtain forgiveness of the Second PPP Loan in whole or in part.
-See Note K - Subsequent Event for a summary of the terms of the Second PPP Loan.

-The Company also has the \$2 million Credit Facility with Heritage Bank, which is secured by all of the Company's assets.
+The Company also has a \$2 million revolving credit facility with Heritage Bank (the "Credit Facility").
+The Credit Facility has a maturity date of maturity date of September 30, 2021 and is secured by all of the Company's assets.
 The Company is currently in compliance with the financial covenants in the loan agreement for the Credit Facility.
-However, based on the Company's current level of operations and forecasted cash flow analysis for the twelvemonth period subsequent to the date of this filing, without further cost cutting measures, working capital management, and/or enhanced revenues, the Company believes it is reasonably likely that it will breach the covenant to maintain a minimum unrestricted cash balance of \$2 million at some time during 2021.
+However, based on the Company's current level of operations and forecasted cash flow analysis for the twelve-month period subsequent to the date of this filing, without further cost cutting measures, working capital management, and/or enhanced revenues, the Company believes it is reasonably likely that it will breach the covenant to maintain a minimum unrestricted cash balance of \$2 million at some time during 2021.
 Violation of any covenant under the Credit Facility provides Heritage Bank with the option to accelerate repayment of amounts borrowed, terminate its commitment to extend further credit, and foreclose on the Company's assets.
-A default under the Credit Facility would also result in a cross-default under the Company's Second PPP Loan with Heritage Bank, in which case Heritage Bank could require repayment of all amounts due under the Second PPP Loan.
-As of March 31, 2021, the outstanding balance on the Credit Facility was \$587,814.
-The Credit Facility has a maturity date of September 30, 2021.
+A default under the Credit Facility would also result in a cross-default under the Company's Second PPP Loan with Heritage Bank, in which case Heritage Bank could require immediate repayment of all amounts due under the Second PPP Loan.
+As of June 30, 2021, the outstanding balance on the Credit Facility was \$350,000.